wp-plugins/jquery-collapse-o-matic/readme.txt

 * The plugin came to be.

 == Upgrade Notice ==
+= 1.3.7 =
+* New expandsub1 - expandsub3 shortcodes for nested expand elements.
+Collapse/Expand all triggers.
+Improved arrow icons.

 = 1.3.6 =
 Plugin degrades gracefully when JS is disabled.
 Title can now have expand/collapse states using swaptitle attribute.